yusaanthya/yusaanthya/README.md

 ## About👋

 Hi, I'm Yusa.<br><br>
-💿 Currently in self-study about web development, basically focused on React.js and Node.js.<br>
+💿 Newbie backend engineer in traning  focusing on Scala and Go.<br>
 💿 Having **4 years of experience** in game's industries.
 Mostly worked as an artist generalist and could also support for coding tasks<br>
 💿 Having worked in partnership with **Blizzard Entertainment** for marketing and strategies<br>
 💿 Successfully reached more than **400,000** community engagements in the **1st** day **Diablo II: Resurrected** released.